-Internships are work-related learning experiences that provide students, new graduates, and career changers with an opportunity to gain important knowledge and skills in their vocation of choice.
-Internships are a chance to gain exposure to a career field of interest without the employer or student having to make a major commitment.
+Internships provide students, new graduates, and career changers with an opportunity to gain important knowledge and skills in their vocation of choice.
+They are also a chance to gain exposure to a career field of interest without the employer or student having to make a major commitment.

 You should start searching for an internship as soon as possible.
 For internships in finance, government, and publishing, deadlines to apply for summer internships can be as early as November.

-Students who begin doing internships after their first year of college are able to complete several different ones, which ultimately provides them with a wide range of experiences and makes them more appealing to employers.
+Students who begin doing internships after their first year of college are able to complete several different ones, providing them with a wide range of experiences and making them more appealing to employers.

-Internships are becoming more popular for students still in high school as well.
+Internships are popular for students still in high school as well.

 Working with a career counselor, speaking with faculty and/or college alumni, and conducting informational interviews with alumni or professionals in the field are all excellent places to start finding available internships.

 Many internships are listed on online internship and job sites such as Chegg Internships, Internship Programs, and LinkedIn.
 Completing a thorough self-assessment is also a valuable practice before you start pursuing internships; it will help you discover whether you have the knowledge, skills, interests, and personality traits that are relevant to each individual internship.

 Internships are available in a wide variety of fields in both the private and not-for-profit sectors of the job market.
 Internships may be paid or unpaid and for credit or not-for-credit and are typically pursued in the spring, summer, or fall.